WilliamZhang20/Temp-Aware-Mug/README.md

 Then, to flash the code, plug the STM32 into an electronic source, clone this repository, open an STM CubeIDE, and press the build hammer and the run button.

-The display should prompt you to press the button, upon whicih the thermometer will take an initial measurement.
+The display should prompt you to press the button, after which the thermometer will take an initial measurement.
 Then, you should be prompted to turn the potentiometer knob to set a temperature.
 Push the button again to set your desired temperature, and wait for the buzz.
 You will see regular temperature updates.

 ## How does this work?